brockers/ITD-2333-Networking-III/Lessions/16-CCNA-Extended-Access-List-ACL.md

 #### New Options

-When a protocal is specificed a particular port number is included using a qualifier.
+When a protocol is specified a particular port number is included using a qualifier.

    option  |   meaning
   -------------------------
      eq    | equals
      gt    | greater than
      lt    | less than
    range   | range of ports

 ### Advanced Rules

-#### Allow Interet Ports
+#### Allow Internet Ports

 Using Default deny for all other traffic.
 * conf t
 * access-list 100 permit tcp 10.0.0.0 0.0.0.255 host 192.168.1.100 eq 80